Your Ten Best Food Allies

 4- Citrus fruits

-Stock up on vitamin C and soluble fibre with your favourite citrus fruits—think lemon, lime, grapefruit and tangerine!
-They’re excellent choices to add flavour to your meals while limiting your intake of salt and sugar.
+Stock up on vitamin C and soluble fiber with your favorite citrus fruits—think lemon, lime, grapefruit and tangerine!
+They’re excellent choices to add flavor to your meals while limiting your intake of salt and sugar.

 5- Fatty fish